Maggie Snowling: Career

+She served as President of St John's College, Oxford from 2012 to 2022.

 Research interests

 Snowling's main research interests are in the development of language and literacy skills.
 In particular, her research looks at underlying causes of difficulties in language and literacy skills, and what interventions are effective in treating them.
 A central focus of her research is dyslexia, and the effect of oral language difficulties on educational attainment.
+Her research established a cognitive-developmental account of dyslexia, characterising it as primarily a deficit in phonological processing that disrupts the acquisition of correspondences between graphemes and phonemes.

+Her work with Dorothy Bishop demonstrated that dyslexia and Specific Language Impairment (SLI), now Developmental Language Disorder (DLD) are related disorders sharing a common deficit in phonological processing, while differing in the breadth of language impairment.
+Her longitudinal studies have mapped the developmental outcomes of children with each disorder and those with comorbid presentations.

 In addition, Snowling's research has considered the prominent role of women and mothers – in academia, advocacy movements and teaching – in provision for children with dyslexia and other special educational needs.
 Principally, this has been through her work on the history of dyslexia.

-Snowling's work has been cited over 39,000 times.